Congratulations on your upcoming trip to Paris, and of course, your decision to hire a professional Paris photographer to capture your memories.

 - you and where you’re coming to Paris from;

-- your preferred date(s) and starting time(s);
+- your travel date(s) and preferred starting time(s);

 - the special occasion that brings you to the City of Love;